kstanghere/GenderCARE-ccs24/README.md

 Regardless of which method you choose, you need to place the pre-trained model in the `Models/base_models` directory and rename the root directory of the pre-trained model to `Meta-Llama-2-13b-chat-hf` to ensure a smooth click-to-run experience.

 If you want to use other models, you can modify the `--model_path`, `--model_type`, and other parameters in the scripts below.
-For more information, please refer to the **Reusability** section.

 ### Pre-trained Toxicity and Regard Models Download

 1. Toxicity